Jet characterization in Heavy Ion Collisions by QCD-Aware Graph Neural Networks: GraphRed model

+The next step is to train the model with embedded input graphs which is done by following network architectures: \begin{itemize} \item{\underline{Encoder Network}:} Multi layer Perceptron (MLP) consisting of single layer having 32 nodes whose input features are 7 and output features are 32 with layer normalization and $\tanh$ activation function. \item{\underline{Edge Network}:} It is a MLP consisting of 4 layers.
+The first three layers have 32 nodes where as last layer has only one node.
+Layer normalization and $\tanh$ activation function are used after first three layers. \item{\underline{Node Network}:} It is a MLP consisting of 4 layers.
+All layers have 32 nodes with layer normalization and $\tanh$ activation function. \item{\underline{Node Classification Network}:} It is a MLP which consists of 2 layers having 32 and one node respectively.
+ReLU activation function is used after the first layer and sigmoid after the second layer. \end{itemize}

+The input graph is passed through the encoder network to encode it into a latent representation.
+This Latent representation (output of encoder network) of data is then passed through a recurrent set of $\{$Node Network, Edge Network$\}$ where data passes from Node Network to Edge Network and then again to Node Network $n_{iter}$ times.
+Each time the data passes through Edge Network, edge features are computed for edges in the graph along with a score for each edge as the network's output.
+This score acts as an attention mechanism in the network.
+This score with the edge features is passed to Node Network, where node features are calculated.
+This whole cycle repeats by $n_{iter}$ times.
+After the cycle has been completed, the collective features of the graph are passed through the Node Classification network to compute the probability of each particle (node) belonging to the soft particle or the hard particle.
-The GraphRed classification model described above performs binary classification of nodes of the graph to characterize the type of the particle.
-The graphs are constructed by geometrical embedding given in section ~\ref{sec:gdl}.
-The model uses four graph recursions of network which is followed by a final classification layer that evaluates whether the node belongs to the soft or hard type.

-Given the above architecture, we present the results of node classification to find jet (hard) particles.
-We present a hierarchical application of our graph network starting from particle level comparison to the jet level comparison.
+The GraphRed classification model described above performs binary classification of nodes of the graph to characterize the type of particle.
+The model uses four graph recursions of the network, which is followed by a final classification layer that evaluates whether the node belongs to the soft or hard type.
+Given the above architecture, we present the results of node classification to find the hard particles.
+We present a hierarchical application of our graph network starting from particle level comparison to the jet level comparison and comparison with other background subtraction and reconstruction methods.